 Music exists in all societies and is a basic activity of human life.
 This class will investigate music in several of the world's cultures developing an understanding of musical style, aesthetic viewpoints of differing cultures, and the function which music fulfills in these diverse societies.
 The study will not only encounter new musical expressions but also the philosophies and world view which accompany them.
 In addition, this class will develop a vocabulary for effective musical description and analysis.
-MUSI 205 meets the LSP requirements for the aesthetic mode of inquiry, Communicative mode of inquiry and the Intercultural requirements.
+MUSI 205 meets the LSP requirements for the Aesthetic Mode of Inquiry and the Intercultural requirements.